QSong-github/spaCI/README.md

 If you want to train your own dataset, you need to prepare thhe following files:
 (1) a gene expression matrix.
-(2) a pair file with three columns: ligend , receptor and label (1 or 0).
+(2) a pair file with three columns: ligand, receptor and label (1: interaction; or 0: non-interaction).

 And you can split the data into train/test file.
 You can set up the split threshold and the save_dir in the configure.yml.